scalyr/scalyr-fluentd/README.md

 </filter>
 ```

-Alternatively you can set the ```accessLog``` parser for all events uploaded by this plugin by modifying your existing output plugin configuration:
+Alternatively, if the same parser can be used for all events sent by the Fluentd output plugin, the parser can be set using the ```parser``` plugin configuration.
+For example, to use Scalyr's ```accessLog``` parser for all events, use the output plugin configuration:

 ```
 <match scalyr.*>